Japanese MVP Otani to have surgery on ankle

 The 23-year-old Otani initially injured his ankle while running the bases during the Japan Series last October, and ended up having to withdraw from the World Baseball Classic in March.

-Said Otani: "I want to be in perfect condition for the new season."
+"I want to be in perfect condition for the new season," Otani said.

 Otani played in only 65 games this season, batting .332 with eight home runs and 31 RBIs.
 As a pitcher, he was 3-2 with a 3.20 ERA and 29 strikeouts.